You’ve got questions, we’ve got answers.

 How does the LifeWise curriculum differ from The Gospel Project?

-The Gospel Project lesson content and Bible passages remain unchanged in the LifeWise curriculum, while the language and organization of the lessons have been adjusted to present concepts in ways that public school students can easily understand.
+A: The Gospel Project lesson content and Bible passages remain unchanged in the LifeWise curriculum, while the language and organization of the lessons have been adjusted to present concepts in ways that public school students can easily understand.
 Character qualities and LifeWise branding have also been added to the original lessons.

 Can I access the full curriculum?

-The LifeWise curriculum exists as part of a license agreement between Lifeway Publishing and LifeWise Academy.
+A: The LifeWise curriculum exists as part of a license agreement between Lifeway Publishing and LifeWise Academy.
 LifeWise Academy does not have legal rights to make it available to the public free of charge.
 However, you may request a temporary review of the full curriculum on the curriculum page here.

 How often are LifeWise classes?